-We will demonstrate the process of the change in approach to the Mishnah from a Talmudic sugia in which the various approaches are arranged in an ordered and methodical manner.
+We will demonstrate the process of the change in approach to the Mishnah from a Talmudic sugya in which the various approaches are arranged in an ordered and methodical manner.
 The basis of the discussion is a fundamental contradiction.
 On the one hand, the law agreed upon among the Amoraim is that in order to become liable for punishment for performing the forbidden activity of transferring objects from one domain to another on the Sabbath, one has to remove the object from an area of at least four by four handbreadths and place it in another domain upon a surface of a similar area.
 On the other hand, the mishnah indicates that the removal and placement of objects in the hands of the master of a house and a beggar at his doorstep is sufficient to incur this liability.
 The Gemara brings three types of explanations.
-The first group of explanations argue that the accepted law is according to the opinion of another tanna who disagreed with the mishnah.
-Raba reasons that the author of the mishnah is Rabbi Akiva; Rabbi Yosef argues that the author is Rabbi while Rabbi Zeira reasons that the mishnah was authored by "others".
-These approaches reflect the early hermeneutic methodology used to interpret the Mishanh: the identification of an anonymous tanna and his juxtaposition to contradictory mishnayot [mishna, plural] with which the halacha is in accordance.
-The second group of explanations forces an interpretation of the mishnah by means of an ukimta in order to make it conform to the accepted law.
-Rabbi Abba explains that the mishnah is referring to a man holding a basket in his hand while Rabbi Abbahu explains that it is referring to a situation in which the hand is positioned at a distance of less than three handbreadths from the ground and therefore the object may be considered as placed on the ground.
-These scholars, the students of Rabbi Yochanan, are adopting the approach of "let us understand the mishnah as saying…" so as not to contradict the rule "the law is in accordance with the anonymous mishnah".
-Rava proposes a more sophisticated explanation: he creates an abstraction of the condition of "four by four", defining it not as a measurement of area but as a measurement of importance, so that it can be adapted also to what is stated in the mishnah: the hand of the man is as important as "four by four".
-The difference between the methodology of the Amoraim of the land of Israel and the methodology of Rava does not directly touch upon the status of the Mishnah: all agreed that the mishnah has to be interpreted so as to conform to the halacha.
-The ukimta is the exegetical tool with which the later Amoraim and the stammists adapted the Mishnah to the halacha and made it possible to realize the vision of Rabbi Yochanan: to derive all of the halacha from the Mishnah.
+The first group of explanations argues that the accepted law is according to the opinion of another Tanna who disagreed with the mishnah.
+Raba reasons that the author of the mishnah is Rabbi ‘Akiva; Rabbi Yosef argues that the author is Rabbi, while Rabbi Ze’ira reasons that the mishnah was authored by “others.”
+These approaches reflect the early hermeneutic methodology used to interpret the Mishnah: the identification of an anonymous Tanna and his juxtaposition to contradictory mishnayot with which the halacha is in accordance.
+The second group of explanations forces an interpretation of the mishnah by means of an oqimta in order to make it conform to the accepted law.
+Rabbi Abba explains that the mishnah is referring to a man holding a basket in his hand, while Rabbi Abbahu explains that it is referring to a situation in which the hand is positioned at a distance of less than three handbreadths from the ground and therefore the object may be considered as placed on the ground.
+These scholars, the students of Rabbi Yoḥanan, are adopting the approach of “let us understand the mishnah as saying…” so as not to contradict the rule “the law is in accordance with the anonymous mishnah.”
+Rava proposes a more sophisticated explanation: he creates an abstraction of the condition of “four by four,” defining it not as a measurement of area but as a measurement of importance, so that it can be adapted also to what is stated in the mishnah: the hand of the man is as important as “four by four.”
+The difference between the methodology of the Amoraim of the land of Israel and the methodology of Rava does not directly touch upon the status of the Mishnah [COPYEDITOR’S NOTE: IS THE REFERENCE HERE TO “the MIshnah” OR TO “the mishnah” (as in what follows the colon)?]: all agreed that the mishnah has to be interpreted so as to conform to the halacha.
+The oqimta is the exegetical tool with which the later Amoraim and the stammists adapted the Mishnah to the halacha and made it possible to realize the vision of Rabbi Yoḥanan: to derive all of the halacha from the Mishnah.

 Homiletic interpretations